HussainAther/philosophy/causality/emergence.md

 consciousness (awake, dreaming, sleep, anesthesia, ...), wake consciousness (perceptual, cognitive, affective, ...), perceptual consciousness (visual, auditory, tactile, ...), visual consciousness (color, form, location, ...), and so on.

+Selecting one of these levels provides a context which can then be implemented as a stability criterion at Ls.
+In cases like the neural system, where complicated dynamics far from thermal equilibrium are involved, a powerful method to do so uses the neurodynamics itself to find proper statistical states.
+The essential point is to identify a partition of the neural state space whose cells are robust under the dynamics.
+This guarantees that individual mental states Hi, defined on the basis of statistical neural states Ls, remain well-defined as the system develops in time.
+The reason is that differences between individual neural states Li belonging to the same statistical state Ls remain irrelevant as the system develops in time.